forrestguice/plasma-wateriv/branches/plasma-dataengine-wateriv-0.3.x/README.txt

    project url: http://code.google.com/p/plasma-wateriv/

-   The WaterIV dataengine retrieves timeseries data from the USGS Instantaneous Values (IV) Web Service (see http://waterservices.usgs.gov).
-The web service returns the data using a set of XML tags called "WaterML".
-The dataengine reads the data enncoded by these tags and makes it available to plasmoids using a simple naming scheme.
+   The data engine retrieves timeseries data from the USGS Instantaneous Values (IV) Web Service (see http://waterservices.usgs.gov) and makes it available to plasmoids using a simple naming scheme.

   ==============================
   II) Documentation